Village Council

 Council Mission Statement (Adopted 5/28/2020)

-The Village of Marvin will be a welcoming and vibrant residential community with amenities that create community, offer recreation and celebrate heritage.
+• The Village of Marvin will be a welcoming and vibrant community with amenities that offer recreation and celebrate heritage.

-• Establish a Village Center and A “Gathering Place” for residents.
+• Establish a Heritage District and a gathering place for residents.

-• Execute approved plans already in motion and provide more funding to those plans.
+• Execute approved plans and provide more funding to those plans.

 • Maintain Ordinances.